 - Give a sense of harmony and overall feeling of well-being

 - Improve the function of organs such as the adrenal glands and liver

 - Aid in recovery from exercise, exhaustion and stress

 - Help fight against cancer, liver disease, diabetes and heart disease

 GOOD TO KNOW

 Another important thing to be aware of is that they are generally not safe to take during pregnancy and if you are sick or have any health related issues, consult with your doctor before taking any adaptogens.
-Most of them are safe for most of us to use, several even for kids, but it is always best to double check since they do have the ability to affect us a lot.

-Ashwagandha – this root is known to reduce stress and anxiety, reduce symptoms of depression, reduce blood sugar levels and to be a libido booster.
+Ashwagandha – This root is known to reduce stress and anxiety, reduce symptoms of depression, reduce blood sugar levels and to be a libido booster.

-Maca – the Maca root helps us to balance our hormones and increase fertility, mood, libido, endurance, performance and energy.
+Maca – The Maca root helps us to balance our hormones and increase fertility, mood, libido, endurance, performance and energy.

-Rhodiola – helps increase clarity, strength and performance, and may lower anxiety, fatigue and depression.
+Rhodiola – Helps increase clarity, strength and performance, and may lower anxiety, fatigue and depression.
 This plant also helps control diabetes and also has anticancer properties.